 To make sure everyone gets exactly the help they need, the state will now use Individual Budgets to guide service planning.

-- Whether the member lives in a group home, other Medicaid-funded home, or private home
+- Whether the consumer lives in a group home, other Medicaid-funded home, or private home

 - Support needs measured by the Supports Intensity Scale (SIS).